Site Overlay

 The challenge for us today is that we humans have to do now what we can do for good, such as help the needy, work for the improvement of the human situation, resist threats to fellow humans and other creatures.
 When ABF funds and Palmer Grants are distributed to support ministries and missions, we are enabling the doing good now.

-Read Related Sermon Pressing On
+Read Related Sermon From Darkness to Light

 In the life, death and resurrection of Christ, we see that death is the end of many things, but it is not the end of everything.
 In God’s compassion, God puts people in God’s heart.
 While we humans are not eternal, God’s love for us as humans is eternal.
 Our life does not continue constantly, but God’s mercy is unending toward those to whom God is merciful.
 As we were, so we are now in God.
 Because we are in God, this means that we are now healed from our illnesses and cleansed from our evils.